 Sub Zero - part of a Utah-based franchise - uses liquid nitrogen to instantly freeze a custom ice cream.
 Each serving is made fresh upon order, and takes only seconds to make.

 Satisfy your sweet tooth at this quaint parlor.
 Located just off the Monon Trail in SoBro, Tiny House Treats offers hand-dipped, soft serve ice cream, and even doggie sundaes for Fido.

 It's not a dream; at Chris' Ice Cream, ice cream and Mexican food are under one roof.
 The sweet treat is house-made and available in a number of flavors, including coconut and mango.

 South Bend Chocolate Company, the fastest-growing chocolate company in the U.S., delights visitors with ice cream (and chocolates by the pound) from its store on Monument Circle.

 These frozen treats are handmade and all-natural.
 Nicey - which has two pop-up shops and can be found at various farmers' markets - offers flavors such as strawberry mint and pink lemonade.

 Since 1945 Handel's Homemade Ice Cream & Yogurt is made fresh every day on the premises.
 With two locations just north of Indy, each batch of homemade goodness is made in freezers specifically designed to create Handel's distinctively smooth and creamy texture.

 With more than 30 years of experience in the ice cream industry, Sundae’s has mastered classic recipes and been able to innovate new flavors.
 This family-owned business still makes it the old-fashioned way, one batch at a time.

-The Mug - located in both Irvington and Greenfield - specializes in "farm-to-curb" fare.
+The Mug - located in Greenfield - specializes in "farm-to-curb" fare.
 The menu at this non-traditional drive-in includes soft serve, as well as single- and double-scoop cones.